drinkataco/jo.shw.al/README.md

 Each branch will automatically run linting and tests.
 Build environment variables are sourced from a repo secret named `ENV_FILE`.

 To deploy with CICD create a tag with a semantic version (such as `v1.11.5`).
+The [cdk-static-site](https://ghcr.io/drinkataco/cdk-static-site) package runs for deployment, and sources deployment environment variables from the repo secret named `DEPLOY_ENV_FILE`.
+Consult the cdk-static-site README for more information about values in this secret.